Free Will in Ancient Thought

 19. Obviously, this change in the way of looking at nonrational desire has considerable consequences.
 It is one thing to think of human beings as sometimes being overwhelmed by a powerful desire for something or even to think that reason sometimes is overwhelmed by a powerful desire for something; we readily understand, or believe we understand, how this might happen.
 It is quite another thing to relocate this conflict as a conflict within reason or the mind.
 That refocuses our attention on thoughts or impressions.
 But what is so powerful about these impressions that reason may not be able to resist them?

-The Platonist and Aristotelian notion of the will raises a question about reason.
+The Platonist and Peripatetic notion of the will raises a question about reason.

 What is the question?